dancercasey/getlexaicoin/README.md

 ## 🧭 Asset Details

-- **Asset Name:** Lexaicoin (LEX)
+- **Asset Name:** Lexxaicoin (LEXX)
-- **Issuer Address:** `GCAX7S3HBCFNZFISJUVOYUQSAITJVBRX4OXQ6W3SXJ6X4APMCAJLZX4M`
+- **Issuer Address:** `GDN52ZWPZ54SB62RADM2ERMFG6CICOI53GA7PICZFOWLXIYRCZQIOYYS`
-- **Home Domain:** `lexaicoin.com`
+- **Home Domain:** `lexxaicoin.com`
 - **TOML File:** HTTPS-valid, passes StellarExpert validation
 - **Prior Visibility:** Indexed on Scopuly with logo and metadata
 - **Current Status:** Delisted without notice or explanation-

 ---
-## ⚠️ ATTENTION: Lexaicoin [LEX] Strategic Update
+## ⚠️ ATTENTION: Lexxaicoin [LEXX] Strategic Update

-LEX is committed to creating real opportunity for the general population—our goal is to empower as many future millionaires as possible through disciplined governance, symbolic scarcity, and validator-grade transparency.
+LEXX is committed to creating real opportunity for the general population—our goal is to empower as many future millionaires as possible through disciplined governance, symbolic scarcity, and validator-grade transparency.

 🐾 Animal Rescue Commitment
-Lexaicoin [LEX] is more than a digital asset—it’s a movement toward fairness, transparency, and compassion.
-Once LEX gains traction and achieves validator-grade visibility across platforms, a portion of its strategic reserves will be donated to verified animal rescue organizations.
+Lexxaicoin [LEXX] is more than a digital asset—it’s a movement toward fairness, transparency, and compassion.
+Once LEXX gains traction and achieves validator-grade visibility across platforms, a portion of its strategic reserves will be donated to verified animal rescue organizations.

 We believe in:
 🐶 Direct impact: Donations will go to groups with proven track records in rescue, rehabilitation, and rehoming